State highway

 A state highway, state road, or state route (and the equivalent provincial highway, provincial road, or provincial route) is usually a road that is either numbered or maintained by a sub-national state or province.
 A road numbered by a state or province falls below numbered national highways (Canada being a notable exception to this rule) in the hierarchy (route numbers are used to aid navigation, and may or may not indicate ownership or maintenance).

 Roads maintained by a state or province include both nationally numbered highways and un-numbered state highways.
 Depending on the state, "state highway" may be used for one meaning and "state road" or "state route" for the other.

 In some countries such as New Zealand, the word "state" is used in its sense of a sovereign state or country.
 By this meaning a state highway is a road maintained and numbered by the national government rather than local authorities.

-Countries
+By country

 Australia

-Australia's State Route system covers urban and inter-regional routes that are not included in the National Route or the National Highway systems.
-These routes are marked with a blue shield.
-Sometimes a state route may be formed when a former national route is decommissioned.

-Most states and territories have introduced an alphanumeric route numbering system, either completely or partially replacing the previous systems.
+Australia's important urban and inter-regional routes not covered by the National Highway or National Route systems are marked under the State Route system.
+They can be recognised by blue shield markers.
+They were practically adopted in all states by the end of the 1980s, and in some states, some less important National Routes were downgraded to State Routes.
+Each state has or had its own numbering scheme, but do not duplicate National Route numbers in the same state, or nearby routes in another state.

+As with the National Routes and National Highways, State Routes are being phased out in most states and territories in favour of alphanumeric routes.
+However, despite the fact that Victoria has fully adopted alphanumeric routes in regional areas, state route numbers are still used extensively within the city of Melbourne as a part of its Metropolitan Route Numbering Scheme.

+Unlike in other Australian states, State Routes in Western Australia carry a large importance by representing major routes across the state, as Western Australia has not adopted the Alphanumeric numbering system.

 Brazil

 Brazil is another country that is divided into states and has state highways.
+For example, the longest highway in the state of São Paulo, the Rodovia Raposo Tavares, is designated as SP-270 and SP-295.